SpongePowered/SpongeDocs/source/plugin/commands/arguments.rst

     java.lang.String

 The Command Builder API comes with a powerful argument parser.
-It converts the string input to java base types (integers, booleans, strings) or game objects (players, worlds, block types , ...).
+It converts the string input to java base types (integers, booleans, strings) or game objects (players, worlds, block types, ...).
 The parser supports optional arguments and flags.
 It also handles TAB completion of arguments.

 The parsed arguments are stored in the :javadoc:`CommandContext` object.
 If the parser returns a single object, obtain